-City Council cannot make any decisions or take any action other than during an official meeting of City Council.
+City Council cannot make any decisions or take any action other than during an official meeting of City Council or a Council Committee.
 All meetings are public, and all decisions are made publicly.

 City Council has delegated some responsibilities to Council Committees, which includes the Governance and Priorities Committee and four Standing Policy Committees.
 These committees are composed solely of members of City Council.
 All committees meet publicly.
 These committees review matters under its specific policy areas.